About the Editor: Howard K. Butcher, RN; PhD, FAAN

 I then made a radical decision.
 In 1980, I decided to move to from Philadelphia to Toronto, Canada.
 After a couple of visits there, I just feel in love with Toronto and Canada.
 I never intended the move there to be permanent, but I just thought it would be a great experience, and it was.
 To make a major move was not unusual for me considering my experience as a “Army Brat.”
 As a child, we moved frequently as my father was transferred from Army Post to Army Post.
 I was born in San Francisco at Presidio at the head of the Golden Gate Bridge.
 Then we moved to Ft.
 Polk in Louisiana for two years, then to an Army Post in Germany for five years before settling at Fort Dix, New Jersey.

 My experience in Canada had a major influence in shaping my career.
-I lived in downtown Toronto on the 19thfloor of a 34 story building, walked across the street to work in the Cardiac Intensive Care Unit at Wellesley Hospital, and and would later ride my bike about a 1/2 mile to attend the graduate nursing program at the University of Toronto.
+I lived in downtown Toronto on the 19thfloor of a 34-story building, walked across the street to work in the Cardiac Intensive Care Unit at Wellesley Hospital, and and would later ride my bike about a 1/2 mile to attend the graduate nursing program at the University of Toronto.
 It was in Canada that I came to understand the value of universal health care coverage.
 I discovered the role of the psychiatric consultation liaison clinical nurse specialist (PCLCNS), which was my major focus as an MScN student.
 The role combined my experience in medical/surgical nursing with my interest in psychiatric mental health.
 The PCLCNS works as a consultant to the nursing staff in the general hospital setting to assist nurses in meeting the psychosocial needs of clients who also have a medical problem.
 The specialty really combines mind and body so is inherently holistic.

 I also discovered nursing theory in my master’s program.
 Nothing has helped me understand the uniqueness of nursing and nothing more has helped shape my identity as a nurse than learning to conceptualize and practice nursing from a nursing-theory base.
 The chapter you will be reading that I wrote lays out why nursing theory is so important to the discipline.
 While in Canada, I meet and worked with most all of the major nurse theorists.
 I’ve worked with Martha Rogers, Orem, Roy, Newman, Neuman, Peplau, King, Henderson, and Watson.
 To have met and worked with these notable women nurse scholars was an incredible experience, by far, the most exhilarating experience in my nursing career.
-Writing about and teaching students and staff nurses the importance of practicing nursing guided by extant nursing theories continues to be a major focus of my teaching and scholarship.
+Writing about and teaching students and staff nurses the importance of nursing theory-based practice continues to be a major focus of my teaching and scholarship.

 I probably was not your typical graduate student.
 For example, when I was learning about Rogers’ science of unitary human beings, I would not just read all of Rogers’ writings, but also the writings of those she referenced so I could understand how she put her ideas together.
 I’ve never just limited my reading in a particular course to the required readings, but always sought to read more and different views of the content, especially reading the latest information about the topic the instructor usually was not even aware of.